 To get started, hover over Design on the PicMonkey homepage.
 Click Blank canvas and choose the option that’s the same as your intended print size.
 If you don’t see the size you need, click Custom size to set your own dimensions.
 If you plan to frame the beauty, you’ll find many more frame options if you select standard photo sizes, like 8 x 10 (easy peasy to print on your home computer) or 11 x 14.
 Be aware that 8.5 x 11 works too, but cute document-sized frames can be hard to come by.

 Step 2: Divide it up with line graphics

 Once your canvas is ready to roll, break it down into sections.
 Ever cut a pan of brownies into oddly shaped pieces so that you’d get a big one, so-and-so got the most edge, and those with smaller appetites got tiny portions?
 Picture that quirky brownie slicing and you’ll master the next step.

 And if you’re in super-designer mode, maybe a few of these, too:

 - Birth hospital or establishment

 - Welcomed by [parents’ names]

-Head to the Overlays tab (butterfly icon), select a category, click your shape, and manipulate.
+Head to the Graphics tab (butterfly icon), select a category, click your shape, and manipulate.
 You’ll find excellent line options in the Geometric, Arrows, and Dashed and Lined categories.

 Prepare sections of varying shapes and sizes, leaving a hefty header for the name and dividing the rest of the canvas into spots for the other stats.

-Tip: To make your lines supa fast, right-click on an overlay, then click Duplicate Overlay.
+Tip: To make your lines supa fast, right-click on an graphic, then click Duplicate Graphic.
 Presto!
 Now you have an exact copy of the line you just made.